sCrypt-Inc/scryptTS-docs/docs/tutorials/how-to-deploy-and-call-a-contract.md

 The command will also output the [Bitcoin address](https://wiki.bitcoinsv.io/index.php/Bitcoin_address) corresponding to our private key.
 This address will need to be funded with testnet bitcoins.
 You can get some for free of charge from [this faucet](https://scrypt.io/#faucet).

 Now we will take a look at the file `tests/testnet/demo.ts`.
-This file contains code for deployment of our `Demo` contract on the Bitcoin testnet and a subsequent public function call on the contract.
+This file contains code for deployment of our `Demo` contract on the Bitcoin testnet and a subsequent public method call on the contract.

 ## Deployment of the smart contract